toaderflorin/blog/content/blog/2022-05-30-estimations/index.md

 * In the process of implementation, they might find bugs in some of the libraries they are using, or simply that the libraries don't support what they are trying to do.
 * After implementing the functionality, the performance might not be acceptable.

-When estimating, most developers think they can go from A to B in a straight line, but that's rarely the case because software development is a highly nonlinear process.
-You might get to where you think you're 90% done, only for you to discover there's another 90% to go (to paraphraze John Carmack).
+When estimating, most developers think they can go from A to B in a straight line, but that's rarely the case because of software development's nonlinearity, as mentioned earlier.
+You might get to where you think you're 90% done, only for you to discover there's another 90% to go (to paraphrase John Carmack).

-### Cone of uncertainty / Not enough spikes

 Simply looking at a map doesn't tell you how long a road will be, because you can't go from A to B in a straight like -- usually some prospecting is needed.
 Software is the same.